 According to the U.S. Fish and Wildlife Service:

 “The swamp is thought to be 6,000-8,000 years old.
 It is contained in a saucer-shaped depression that drains toward the south and southwest.
 Drainage from the swamp forms the headwaters for the St. Marys River and the Suwannee River.
 Indians inhabited the swamp for centuries and coined the term ‘Okefenokee’ which means “land that trembles when you walk on it.”

 The river is currently designated for recreational use (i.e. swimming, watersports, fishing).
 The St. Marys River is a “very high quality river,” compared to the St. Johns River, according to riverkeeper Frey.

 Even so, the U.S. EPA considers the St. Marys “impaired,” (explained in the video).
-Besides the Riverkeeper’s objective to “preserve and conserve” the river, it’s interesting to hear another goal mentioned is to “allow estuaries to clean up.”
-If accomplished, this could lead to allowing oyster harvesting, once again.
-It would be a wonderful accomplishment to bring the river back as a food source for oysters!
+Besides the Riverkeeper’s objective to “preserve and conserve” the river, it’s interesting to hear another goal is to “allow estuaries to clean up.”
+If accomplished, this could possibly lead to being able to harvest oysters, once again.
+It would be a wonderful achievement.
+There’s been a moratorium on oyster harvesting in the Amelia River Basin since 1984.

 A Look Back — Amelia Island Oysters